opus-research/sentiment-replication/README.md

 # Replication package for '"Looks Good To Me ;-)": Assessing Sentiment Analysis Tools for Pull Request Discussions'

-For blind review, this replication package only contains dataset.json, which is the data used for the analyses presented in the paper.
-For the full version, we will have detailed instructions about how the data was collected, including the scripts.
+This repository contain the data and scripts generated/utilized in the paper.

 ## dataset.json

-dataset.json contains an array of objects that have the following structure:
+dataset.json contains the dataset that was created for this work.

 ```json
  {